nimitmk7/knowledge-treasure/Deep Learning/CNNs/Convolutional Neural Networks(CNNs).md

 ## Pooling Layer

 ### Motivation
-Pooling was introduced to reduce redundancy of representation and reduce the number of parameters, recognizing that precise location is not important for object detection.
+Pooling was introduced to reduce redundancy of representation and reduce the number of parameters, recognizing that ==precise location is not important for object detection.==

 ### Function
-The pooling function is a form of non-linear function that further modifies the result of the RELU result.
+The pooling function is a form of non-linear function that further modifies the result of the ReLU result.
 The pooling function accepts as input pixel values surrounding (a rectangular region) a feature map location (i,j) and returns one of the following:
 - Max value
 - Weighted average
 - L2 Norm